bentrevett/pytorch-sentiment-analysis/README.md

 This repo contains tutorials covering how to do sentiment analysis using [PyTorch](https://github.com/pytorch/pytorch) 0.4 and [TorchText](https://github.com/pytorch/text) 0.2.3 using Python 3.6.

 The first 2 tutorials will cover getting started with the de facto approach to sentiment analysis: recurrent neural networks (RNNs).
-Subsequent tutorials will cover different approaches.
+The third notebook covers the [FastText](https://arxiv.org/abs/1607.01759) model and the final covers a [convolutional neural network](https://arxiv.org/abs/1408.5882) (CNN) model.

 There are also 2 bonus "appendix" notebooks.
 The first covers loading your own datasets with TorchText, while the second contains a brief look at the pre-trained word embeddings provided by TorchText.